 Generally, manufacturers provide piston rings with a porous phosphate coating.
-This reduces the scoring of the surfaces during the running-in period.
+It reduces the scoring of the surfaces during the running-in period.
 The porous surface has cavities for the worn particles.
-It also acts as an oil reservoir which remains even after the coating wears out.
+It also acts as an oil reservoir, which remains even after the coating wears out.
 Thus, it reduces the friction between the rings and cylinder walls.

 Manufacturers also use molybdenum-filled rings in modern engines.
 The molybdenum surface has a larger oil carrying capacity.
-Hence, it provides better cylinder wall lubrication which results in longer engine life.
+Hence, it provides a better cylinder wall lubrication, which results in longer engine life.
 Molybdenum also withstands higher temperatures (2620⁰C) and thus, resists scuffing.

 Type of Piston Rings: